frederic-perez/AmE-dictionary/data/dictionary.md

 __a drop in the bucket__ _idiom_ :two: A very small amount when compared to something else.
 __a fine state of affairs__ _idiom_ A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm.
 __à gogo__ _informal_ As much as one likes; galore: _wine à gogo._
+__a going concern__ _idiom_ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
+__a lean patch__ _idiom_ A period of failure, decline, or poor performance or results.
 __a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.
 __a little__ A positive idea.
 You can say: _I have a little money._ (You have some money.)
 "Little" is a negative idea.
 You can say: _I have little money left._ (You have nearly no money.)
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.